 - Recruit and train volunteers for the deployment of aid in the event of a disaster (see DART Volunteers).

 How Disaster Aid UK & Ireland works

-The origins of Disaster Aid UK&I goes back to 1971 when it started as the Rotary Emergency Box Trust which then subsequently became part of Disaster Aid International in 2010.
+The origins of Disaster Aid UK & Ireland goes back to 1971 when it started as the Rotary Emergency Box Trust which then subsequently became part of Disaster Aid International in 2010.
 It is based within the Rotary Club of Denton and Audenshaw.
-The Trustees, who come from several Rotary Clubs, meet every two months.
-In-keeping with a tradition of volunteer involvement and empowerment within the organisation, a general meeting is also held every two months to include the other volunteers involved in organisation activities.
+The Trustees, most of whom come from several different Rotary clubs, meet every month.
+In-keeping with a tradition of volunteer involvement and empowerment within the organisation, a general meeting is also held every other month to include the other volunteers involved in organisation activities.

 We are a voluntary organisation which depends on the professional skills of our members.
 We are conscious that our donors expect the funds that we raise to go where it is most needed.
 We are therefore proud that are overheads are kept to a minimum.